ron-dws/MyTripBudget/README.md

                > the day preceding the last day of the trip => App will display a report of the expenses for each field for specific field (e.g room)->  will make a comparison between amount_spent & total_amount_budgetized will make a comparison of total_spent and total_budgetized

+ 3)-In the future
+     ->Give option to the user to link images with his trip (bills, picture of a location, ....)
+	 ->Give option to the user tot login with one of his/her social network credential